afterit/flaskstarter/README.md

 By now you can create a blueprint structure by typing the bellow on project root:

-`$ python manage.py createblueprint [blueprint_name]`
+`$ python manage.py create-blueprint [blueprint_name]`

-After that, remember to go on the app init file to register the blueprint on it.
+After that, remember to go onto app init file to register the blueprint on it.
+There is an EXTENSIONS variable where you can list all the plugins to autoimport.
+It uses factory design.

 To run your app you can use the bellow on project root:

 `$ python manage.py runserver`

+Ask manage.py for runserver help to see its options.

 ## What the project does for you

 It creates project tree, a functional virtualenv on .venv, the init and routes files with a helloworld example and a manage.py script to run the project with the virtual enviroment created and attach blueprints to it.
 It now installs the requirements on project's .venv on POSIX systems.
+Feel free to change to poetry and pyproject.toml pattern.

+A word of warning: when commiting and pushing your project to versioning servers, remember to put instance folder into .gitignore, if not yet.
+And then remember to place it into deploy destination.

 ## What the project does not do for you

-It still can't update init file with modules configurations.
-By now blueprints aren't created with custom folder.
+It does not autoconfigure plugins on settings.toml yet.
+It doesn't force you to use pip, poetry or any other tool but flask and dynaconf on the Flask project created.

 ## Future

 Add more power to manage.py.
+Maybe autoconfigure plugins and blueprints on settings.toml.